-The D-Max is a tough truck, ideal for heavy working operations – but the premium versions also polish-up well if you’re looking for a distinctive and capable lifestyle pickup, especially for towing duties.
+The D-Max is a rough and ready truck, ideal for heavy working operations – but the premium versions also polish-up well if you’re looking for a distinctive and capable lifestyle pickup, especially for towing duties.

 It’s not as nice to drive as some rivals, though this has improved over time and it has a charming honesty about it that allows it to function properly as a family vehicle as well as a working one.